Rezwan0000000/CodeAlpha_CyberSecurity/Network Intrusion Detection System/README.md

 ## 🤝 Contributing

-You are welcome to contribute by:

 - Adding more Snort example rules
 - Integrating notification automation
 - Building dashboard templates
-- Sharing attack simulation or test PCAPs

 ---

 ## 📄 License